It’s Not Quite The Verticoli

 First off, realize that I have straight hair.
-If your hair is wavy or slightly curly this should still be fine.
-Anything super curly to kinked is going to require some different technique (and different tools), and in some cases you might not even brush at all.
+If your hair is wavy or slightly curly, this should still work fine.
+Anything super curly to kinked is going to require different techniques (and different tools), and in some cases you might not even brush your hair at all.

-So, to get started, you’re not going to use a brush.
+To get started, you’re not actually going to use a brush.
 You want to start with a wide-tooth comb (I’ve shown a couple in the video).
 The purpose here IS to remove tangles and clear the path for brushing.
 If you’re not tangled, you can skip the combing.

 When combing, start with the outermost tips and work your way toward the roots as you remove tangles.
 Gently, guys, don’t rip your hair out.
 I comb from the inside, starting in the front and moving toward the back, where my hair gets the most tangled.
 After I’ve gone from tips to roots on the inside, I’ll finish with a few strokes on the outside.

-Alright, once you’ve combed out the tangles, you’re ready to switch to missiles.
-We’ll go more into brush types another time, but for now you can start with a basic paddle brush with plastic bristles and rounded balls at the end.
-There are more awesome brushes out there and you can try different things, but a simple plastic-bristle will get your started.
+Once you’ve combed out the tangles, you’re ready to switch to missiles.
+We’ll go more into brush types another time, but to start with I recommend a basic paddle brush with plastic bristles and rounded balls at the end.
+There are some awesome brushes out there and you can try different things, but a simple plastic-bristle will get your started.